olaw0002/knowledgebase/src/knowledge/performance/site_performance.md

-# Perfomance testing plan for Solferino WordPress site
+# Perfomance Testing Plan for Solferino WordPress Site

 Created by [Prithvi](https://github.com/prmunday)

 The following documentation explains the recommended strategy to measure the performance of the Solferino academy website which can be configured as one stage in the deployment pipeline.
 It also covers the performance measurement based on the type of device (PC, phone, etc) used and the location (countries) of the user.

-## KPIs to measure performance
+## KPIs to Measure Performance

 Following are the Key Performance Indicators (KPI) suggested to measure the performance of general WordPress deployed websites.